 An effectiveness review examines the effectiveness of a specific intervention by synthesizing experimental, quasi-experimental, and observational studies.

-qualitative systematic review aggregates themes, concepts, and experiences acquired from studies that collect and analyze non-numeric data using observations, interviews, questionnaires, or focus groups.
+A qualitative systematic review aggregates themes, concepts, and experiences acquired from studies that collect and analyze non-numeric data using observations, interviews, questionnaires, or focus groups.

 A scoping review often addresses a broader research question and can be used as preparation for an evidence synthesis.
 The purpose of this type of review is to find all available information on a certain topic in order to identify gaps in the published and unpublished literature.
 Although the question is often less structured, scoping reviews have their own set of guidelines and still follow a systematic methodology.